These are the cheapest data plans you can buy in the U.S.

 Boost Mobile: Boost is owned by and operates on Sprint's network.
 No fixed contract required.

-- Cheapest international plan: $30/month plus $5 for Todo Mexico or $10 for International Connect Plus
+- Cheapest international plan: $35/month plus $5 for Todo Mexico or $10 for International Connect Plus

 - What's included: Todo Mexico plus gets you unlimited calling to all of Mexico, unlimited calls to Canada, Unlimited international SMS (text) messaging.
 International Connect Plus gets you all of the above plus MMS messaging, unlimited calls to landlines in over 70 countries, 200 minutes to select mobiles lines in over 50 countries, and reduced per-minute rates to over 200 destinations.